 A Sage Student

 Sage understands that having a gifted child is a source of great pride but also presents its own set of challenges and responsibilities.
-Our school was founded to help students and their families to celebrate children’s academic talents and also provide the challenge they need to meet their potential.
+Our school was founded to help students and their families celebrate children’s academic talents and also provide the challenge they need to meet their potential.

-But who is a typical Sage student and is The Sage School right for your child?
-In our nearly 35 years as the leader in gifted education, we have found profiles of successful students at Sage can vary widely.
-In general, prospective students have demonstrated academic success and mastery well beyond their same-aged peers.
-They are greatly diverse in personalities, talents, and backgrounds, but can be described in the following ways:
+In our nearly 35 years as a leader in gifted education, we have found profiles of successful students at Sage can vary widely.
+In general, prospective students:

+Sage students are defined not just by academic capabilities but through their extra-curricular interests as well.
+Many of our students play competitive level sports or are accomplished musicians, artists, and performers (sometimes both!).
 Without question, we are looking for kind, empathetic, creative, and respectful students who are willing to work hard and love to learn.
 It is these characteristics that we value and that allow our teachers to create a warm, welcoming environment where students feel comfortable to take risks, ask questions, and make discoveries.

 Fifth grader, Charles A., is in his Third year at The Sage School.